Information about Overseas Emergency Financial Aid (OEFA).

 An assessment and decision should be made within 4 working weeks of submission of a completed application form, including all required documentary evidence.

-However, there may be times when this process may take longer than the 4 weeks as outlined in the Criteria.
+However, there may be times when this process may take longer than the 4 weeks as outlined in the Criteria due to high number of application.

 Can I appeal the OEFA decision?